MAC 3-Port Boost Control Solenoid & Harware

 2. Cut or depin from chassis side

-For high-end motorsport builds, dedicated twisted pair routing is recommended.
+For high-end motorsport builds, dedicated twisted pair routing is recommended over the C101 method.

 Proper Wire Gauge & Power